papis/papis/doc/source/install.rst

 - The ``papis`` package is found in the Arch Linux AUR repository `here <https://aur.archlinux.org/packages/papis/>`__.
-  Thanks to `Joshua <https://jpellis.me/>`__ for maintaining this packages!.
+  Thanks to `Joshua <https://jpellis.me/>`__ for maintaining this package!
 - If you want to use the git version of ``papis`` instead, you can try the `papis-git <https://aur.archlinux.org/packages/papis-git/>`__ package.
-  Thanks to `Julian <https://julianhauser.com/>`__ for maintaining this packages!.
+  Thanks to `Julian <https://julianhauser.com/>`__ for maintaining this package!

-You can install either one with your favorite AUR helper, e.g.
+You can install either one with your favorite AUR helper, e.g.:

 .. code:: sh